GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/variables/object-variables.md

 ## Using object variables in expressions

-You can use scene variables in [expressions](/gdevelop5/all-features/expressions).
+You can use object variables in [expressions](/gdevelop5/all-features/expressions).
 Just write the name of the object, followed by a dot then the name of the variable to use it in a formula.
 For example: `Player.RemainingPoints`.

-!!! note

-    You can also access variable using the expressions `<Object Name>.Variable(<name of the variable>)` (for a variable containing a number) and `<Object Name>.VariableString(<name of the variable>)` (for a variable containing a text).
-For example: `Player.Variable(RemainingPoints)`.

-    These expressions are more verbose and not recommended to use anymore, but will still work and you can find them in some games.